-We are not able to release a verification of enrolment on the request of a third party.
-At your request, we can send a verification of enrolment to the address you supply by fax, scanning/email or paper mail.
+We are not able to release a Verification of Enrolment on the request of a third party.
+At your request (in the HUB ticket or in person at the Registrar's office), we can send a Verification of Enrolment to the address you supply by fax, scanning/email or paper mail.
 Please ensure you supply all the information required to be able to send your proof of enrolment.

 Citizenship and Immigration Canada may in some cases require that persons under the age of 19 applying for a study permit have a Custodian living in the local community in Canada.

 In the event that you still do not have a custodian, Acadia University has assigned an individual to provide custodianship for emergency cases.
 Please complete the attached forms along with Government of Canada Custodian Declaration - Parent/Guardian Declaration, found at: http://www.cic.gc.ca/english/pdf/pub/custodian-parent.pdf.

 When completing the Government of Canada form please use the following Custodian information.